bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 It's also possible to attach to a remote appium server the same way (change URL).
 In this case, you MUST
 - provide the device id (`-DdeviceId=<UDID or android ID`) to the test. iOS UDID can be found with command `instruments -s devices`.
 Android Id can be found with `adb devices` command.
-- provide a local path (local the the remote machine) to the application.
+- provide a local path (local to the remote machine) to the application.
 An HTTP path may also be provided but you may have trouble with android

 #### Automatic ID for Android ####